MarshP/yon-readme/README.md

 * [Landmarks](#landmarks)
 <!-- End ToC -->

-**FIRST DRAFT IN PROGRESS** - will remove this span when done.
-PLEASE FORK AND EDIT THEN PULL REQ.<br /> --mamp

 ----

 ## About Yon and This Readme

 Yon is a *Survival Mode* Minecraft Realm created and owned by DnC (of Oxford) and extensively built by him and friends over several years.
 You can see the terrain and biomes [on MineAtlas](http://mineatlas.com/?levelName=4966500929223253659&seed=4966500929223253659).

 The more thorough Yon Gist is [maintained by OG](https://gist.github.com/ollyg/78e7bf8d3df70f7bb0727493dcb9ceaf#file-yon-realm-asciidoc).
-This readme is a reference of practically useful stuff for new or returning players.
+It has sections on history, heraldry and more.
+This readme is a reference of only **practically useful** stuff for new or returning players.
+There may be versions of this readme in other formats, such as asciidoc and pdf, in the same directory as this file.

 *Note:* This readme is public and so names are obfuscated - see the gist.